10 Things New Grad Nurses Should Know About Travel Nursing

 Due to the short-term, quick-response nature of our assignments, NurseChoice offers some of the highest travel nurse salaries in the industry, plus a full array of travel nursing benefits.

-Say goodbye to your parent’s basement or that hefty rent bill—the majority of travel nursing companies offer FREE housing for their travel nurses!
+Say goodbye to your parents’ basement or that hefty rent bill—the majority of travel nursing companies offer FREE housing for their travel nurses!

 Most agencies will also cover many of your travel and relocation costs, and pay for any new state nursing licenses you need to obtain.
+There are also other perks like bonuses and 24x7 clinical support if you ever have an issue while working.

 Travel nursing is one of the few careers that pays you to travel while doing what you love.